Git - The Important Parts

 Now, you might be wondering why we are not mentioning any hooks concerning pull requests.
 Wouldn’t it be nice to have something like a

-This brings us to end of the first part of this GitOps blog series.
-We hope you enjoyed it, and we also hope that you will also enjoy the second part which will be about “Infrastructure as Code”.
+This brings us to the end of the first part of this GitOps blog series.
+We hope you enjoyed it, and we also hope that you will enjoy the second part, which will be about “Infrastructure as Code”.
 This next part is coming soon!